No ((n, k, d < 127)) code can violate the quantum Hamming bound: Bounds on quantum codes

 The asymptotic behavior implies that there exists an integer $N(d)$ such that $\forall n>N(d)$:\footnote{The same technique, with a different choice of $f_{t;n}$, was used in \cite{litsyn} to derive the quantum Hamming and Singleton bounds.}

-Li \& Xing do not explicitly prove that the minimum $n$ for which this condition holds is $N(d)$, but they take this to be true in their numerical calculations of $N(d)$.
-We conjecture this in our work as well.
+Li and Xing do not explicitly prove that the minimum $n$ for which this condition holds is $N(d)$, but they take this to be true in their numerical calculations of $N(d)$.
+We conjecture this in our work as well, and checked the conjecture numerically as explained below.
 Succinctly:

 Then, \autoref{thm2} ensures that for such $n$